slothoth/Fall-From-Heaven/README.md

 - [ ] UI to press buttons (try make something like for building improvements but above) maybe hijack unitCommands system for populating?
 - [ ] Puppets, inheriting from summoner
 - [ ] Resurrection System  For Hero level, Use pPlayer:SetProperty() on UnitRemovedFromMap (assuming thats the death event).
 Then on casting Resurrection, check unit's owner for that hero dead property.
 Much harder I think for the Phoenix promotion, there is the CanRetreatWhenCaptured that vampires use.
 But how can I hook into that temporarily?
 UnitCaptured is an Event, but that trigger on units being killed, somehow works for Vampires.
 - [ ] Summoning Buildings : Modifier with 3 tile AOE?
 So can only affect one city.
-Needs to be Lua as requirements cant check if unit has promotion, and needs to be rooted in city not unit
+Needs to be Lua as requirements cant check if unit has promotion, and needs to be rooted in city not unit.
+Or with modifier as do a modifier on city with REQUIREMENT_PLOT_ADJACENT_FRIENDLY_UNIT_TYPE_MATCHES

 ## Civ Spawn System: